Dmitry Guryev

 Count (from 1819) Dmitry Alexandrovich Guryev (January 18, 1758 – October 12, 1825, Saint Petersburg) was a Russian statesman, Court Master of the Court (from January 1, 1797), Senator (from October 20, 1799), Manager of the Imperial Cabinet (August 26, 1801 – September 30, 1825), Minister of Appanages (July 9, 1806 – September 30, 1825), member of the State Council (January 1, 1810 – April 22, 1823), third Minister of Finance of Russia (January 1, 1810 – September 30, 1823).
-Father of Alexander Guryev and Nikolai Guryev, father-in-law of Karl Nesselrode.
+Father of Alexander Guryev and Nikolai Guryev, father-in-law of Count Karl von Nesselrode-Ehreshoven.
 Actual Privy Councillor.

 Origin and rise

-A native of a poor noble family of the Guryevs, the son of foreman Alexander Guryev (died in 1788) and Anna Eropkina.
+Born into an impoverished Russian nobility, the Guryev family, he was the son of foreman Alexander Guryev (died in 1788) and his wife, Anna Eropkina.
 He was baptized on January 13, 1758, in the Simenov Church, godson of Count Sergei Yaguzhinsky.
 He was educated at home and began serving on November 17, 1772, as a soldier in the Izmailovsky Life Guards Regiment, a week later he was promoted to corporal.
 In 1773, he received the rank of sergeant, in 1779, he was made an ensign, in 1782, a second lieutenant, a year later (1783) a lieutenant and on November 1, 1785, a lieutenant captain.

-The quick start of Guryev's career was greatly facilitated by his personal connections, in particular – the patronage of Count Pavel Skavronsky, grateful to Guryev for deftly arranging a profitable marriage for him with the niece of Prince Potemkin:
+The quick start of Guryev's career was greatly facilitated by his personal connections, in particular – the patronage of Count Pavel Skavronsky, grateful to Guryev for deftly arranging a profitable marriage for him with Yekaterina von Engelhardt, the niece of Potemkin:

-Following this, his marriage in 1785 to Countess Saltykova introduced him into the circle of the Petersburg aristocracy and brought him closer to the imperial house.
+Following this, his marriage in 1785 to Countess Praskovyya Nikolaevna Saltykova (1764-1830) introduced him into the circle of the Petersburg aristocracy and brought him closer to the Imperial House.

 As a result, in 1786, Dmitry Guryev received the rank of Chamber Junker, in 1794 – Master of Ceremonies, and in 1795 – the rank of Actual Chamberlain.
 In January 1797, appointed as the Hofmeister of the Court of the Grand Duke Alexander Pavlovich, Guryev joined the circle of his friends, which was formed at that time and consisted of young aristocrats: Count Pavel Stroganov, Count Viktor Kochubey, Nikolay Novosiltsev and Prince Adam Chartoryisky.